The Honors Foundations program will support between six and ten Honors Faculty Fellows from around the campus per academic year.

 - Development of team-taught, interdisciplinary courses.
 These courses could be new courses developed under the Honors Foundation course framework (see above) or could be existing courses, with the integration of an innovative pedagogical approach (see above).
 These courses will be taught for either one or two semesters.

 - Development of an Honors add-on to an existing, larger course.
 It is our hope that these add-ons will allow Honors students to interact with the instructor and their peers in a more concentrated and focused environment to delve deeper into the subject matter and enhance their learning.
 These courses will only be taught for one semester.

 In the year of their fellowship, Fellows will:

-course, to replace one course in their home department each semester,
+- Teach one or two sections of their proposed course, to replace one course in their home department for one or two semesters,

 - Deliver a public lecture based on their course material, and